codsen/codsen/packages/util-array-object-or-both/readme.md

 For example, set `optsVarName` to `opts.only` and set `msg` to `posthtml-ast-delete-key/deleteKey(): [THROW_ID_01]` and the error message `throw`n if user misconfigures the setting will be, for example:

-    posthtml-ast-delete-key/deleteKey(): [THROW_ID_01] The variable "opts.only" was customised to an unrecognised value: object.
+    posthtml-ast-delete-key/deleteKey(): [THROW_ID_01] The variable "opts.only" was customised to an unrecognised value: sweetcarrots.
 Please check it against the API documentation.

 ## Use